samuel-massinon/samuel-massinon.github.io/README.md

 If you are interested in working together on something feel free to reach out to me on [linkedin](https://www.linkedin.com/in/samuel-massinon-2b218381/) or my [email](mailto:samuel.massinon+development@gmail.com?subject=Development).
 I always happy to have a chat about anything.

+## Summary

+Software, Platform, & Infrastructure Engineer with 10+ years of experience building scalable, cost-efficient cloud systems.
+Specializing in Julia, AWS, and DevOps automation.
+Proven impact across ML infra, developer tooling, and cloud cost optimization.

 ## Work Experience

 ### **JuliaHub** - _March 2024 to Present_
 As a Software Engineer:
-- Refined the codebase to enable sandbox deployment without the need for infrastructure knowledge
-- Managed and updated the existing codebase and services while improving the infrastructure
+- Created tooling for managing platforms from multiple runbooks to one line commands
+- Tracked DORA metrics to improve developer teams efficiency
+- Simplified deployment by abstracting infrastructure complexity, empowering devs to deploy independently
-- Maintained, created, and updated custom users infrastructure environments
+- Maintained, created, and updated customers unique production platforms

 ### **PumasAI** - _February 2023 to February 2024_
 As a Product Engineer: